Special Programs

 Students accepted into the program spend the Fall term of their fourth year taking the multidisciplinary Public Health Core Curriculum at Mailman, then complete their undergraduate coursework for the College’s B.A. degree in the spring semester of their senior year.
 After graduation from the College, students in the program enroll full-time at Mailman and engage in coursework, thesis work, and a practicum.
 The practicum takes place in the summer following the academic year of coursework and thesis work at Mailman.

 College students may apply to the program in their junior year.
+The application requires a personal statement and three letters of recommendation (two letters from academic instructors).
+The deadline for application is December 1st.
 Applicants must have a minimum cumulative GPA of 3.5, and are expected to have taken at least one semester of calculus, statistics or other appropriate quantitative course.
 Particular M.P.H. disciplines – specifically, the Biostatistics program and the Environmental Health Sciences program – have additional prerequisites.
-More information, including application instructions, can be found on the Mailman website.
+More information can be found on the Mailman website.

 The School of International and Public Affairs